I. What does informed consent mean in the human subject research context?

 2. documented (if required) using the method approved by the IRB.
 Informed consent must be obtained before that participant takes part in any aspect of the research study, unless the IRB has approved a waiver of the requirement to obtain consent.

-The principal investigator does not have to obtain the consent personally.
-Co-investigators or study team members listed on the IRB application form as a consent designee (or added to the study by an amendment) may obtain consent only after the approval of the IRB for each designee.
-Each individual who interacts with potential research participants to obtain consent must submit evidence of human participants compliance training to the IRB as part of the application process (https://secure.lwservers.net/default.cfm).
+The consent process must be conducted in accordance with the Organizational Policy on Governing Physician Role in Research Consent Process (see: http://www.hopkinsmedicine.org/institutional_review_board/guidelines_policies/organization_policies/111_14.html).
+Co-investigators or study team members listed in the IRB application as a consent designee (or added to the study by an amendment) may obtain consent only after the approval of the IRB for each designee.
+Each individual who interacts with potential research participants to obtain consent must submit evidence of human participants compliance training to the IRB as part of the application process.

 The principal investigator must confirm that he/she has trained the individuals who will be getting consent.
 Each of the consent designees must be knowledgeable about the study and must be capable of answering study-related questions posed by the potential participant.